bcgov/bcparks/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## How to deploy to GitHub Pages

+Run `ng build --prod`.

+This will create the production website and put it in the directory called docs.
+Push this to the main branch in Github.
+Github will create the page based off of what is found in the docs directory.